-The permittees conducted and participated in a range of activities to comply with Part IV.G.2 to implement a process to include communities within the Town of Guttenberg and North Bergen.
-The CSO municipalities jointly conducted various public outreach activities in order to implement a process that actively involves the public.
-The permittees submitted a report dated June 2018 as entitled "Public Participation Process Report" which outlines public participation activities that were conducted to inform the LTCP.
-This report was approved by the Department on March 29, 2019.
+The permittee conducted and participated in a broad range of activities to comply with Part IV.G.2 in order to implement a public participation process to actively involve the public.
+BCUA and the CSO communities of Fort Lee, Hackensack, and Ridgefield Park agreed to complete most of the CSO work independently but to undertake a coordinated Regional approach to the establishment of the Supplemental CSO Team.
+Although the BCUA does not own any CSO outfalls, they guided the coordination effort, which included public outreach for the Regional BCUA CSO LTCP.
+A report dated June 27, 2018, revised January 4, 2019 and May 22, 2019 as entitled "BCUA CSO Group Public Participation Program Report" was submitted which outlines public participation activities that were conducted to inform the LTCP.
+This report was approved by the Department on June 26, 2019.

-The following is a summary of the major elements of the public participation process:
+The following is a summary of the major elements of the public participation process for the regional BCUA Group: